 Easter Island lies more than 2,000 miles off the coast of Chile, yet most travelers find the journey to see the archaeological sites of this unique volcanic Polynesian island completely worth it.
 Called Rapa Nui by native inhabitants, the island is the site of massive stone statues, called moai, that were carved in the 12th-17th centuries.
 The statues resemble human forms, with emphasis on the heads, standing up to 30 feet tall and weighing up to 90 tons.
 Explore one of the most remote inhabited islands on earth, see these spectacular statues with your own eyes, witness the dramatic scenery of Polynesia, and engage with big questions about civilization, climate change, and time during your visit to this fascinating destination.
 This itinerary serves as a sample of what is possible to see and do on Easter Island.
 You can arrange private excursions or join others in a small group.
 The order of the itinerary may vary upon booking.

-On arrival at the Isla de Pascua Airport on Easter Island, you will be met and transferred to your hotel for overnight.
-Your charming hotel is located in the heart of Hanga Roa village surrounded by a lush garden just steps away from the cove, shops, and restaurant.
+On arrival at the Isla de Pascua Airport on Easter Island, you will be met and transferred to your hotel overnight.
+For the rest of the day you are free to walk around and explore on your own OR we could book an afternoon activity for you.

 Meals